The role of stellar expansion on the formation of gravitational wave sources: Results

 The {\tt StarTrack} average $R_{\text{Int}}$, as shown by the pink line in the right plot from Figure \ref{fig:CE_conv}, follows the following relation:

 In Model 1, of all the CE events leading to BH-BH mergers, only $\sim$1 per cent are initiated by donors that would have an outer convective envelope according to our {\tt MESA} simulations.
 From this comparison it is already evident that detailed modelling gives much more restrictive boundaries for CE survival.
 This means that, if the donor star does indeed need a convective envelope for the binary to survive the CE phase, many of the CE events simulated with our standard prescription that lead a binary to evolve into a BH-BH system, would lead instead merge with the CE.
 This in turn means that our CE prescription might overestimate the merger rate densities from Table~\ref{tab:MRD} and Table~\ref{tab:MRD_50Msun}.\\ \\ In the right panel of Fig.~\ref{fig:CE_conv} we compare $R_{\rm MAX}$ from the different models with the distribution of $R_{\rm Int}$ in CE events leading to BH-BH mergers.
 As expected and already illustrated in the plot on the right of Fig. \ref{fig:CE_conv}, the vast majority of the $R_{\rm Int}$ for CE events ($\sim$~97 per cent) falls below our Model 4b maximum radius limit, which explains the absence of any substantial difference for BH-BH merger rate density predictions between Model 1, Model 2, and Model 4b.
 This number decreases to $\sim$ 83 per cent if we consider only $M_{\rm ZAMS}$ > 50\,M$_\odot$.
 For this considered mass range, only $\sim$ 1 and 18 per cent of the stars in BH-BH progenitor binaries for respectively Model 3 and Model 4a would be large enough to initiate a CE phase.
-This explains why the differences in terms of merger rate densities for BH-BH total masses > 50\,M$_\odot$, as shown in Sec.~\ref{subsec:mass_distr}, are sharper than when we consider the whole mass spectrum.\\ \\ In Appendix \ref{App:IntRad} histograms of the $R_{\rm Int}$ distributions for CE, stable RLOF and all RLOF events for BH-BH merger progenitors are provided.
+This explains why the differences in terms of merger rate densities for BH-BH total masses > 50\,M$_\odot$, as shown in Sec.~\ref{subsec:mass_distr}, are sharper than when we consider the whole mass spectrum.
+From the comparison between Fig. \ref{fig:RMAX} and the right panel on Fig.~\ref{fig:CE_conv}, we also show that all donor stars with $M_{\rm ZAMS}\gtrsim$40\,M$_\odot$ in BH-BH merger progenitors that initiate a CE phase happen to be beyond the HD limit.\\ \\ In Appendix \ref{App:IntRad} histograms of the $R_{\rm Int}$ distributions for CE, stable RLOF and all RLOF events for BH-BH merger progenitors are provided.